telerik/fiddler-jam-docs/fj-extension/capture-options.md

 By design, the Jam extension will try to recognize and **mask sensitive data** in the output video recording.
 If your sensitive payment data is not automatically hidden in the output video, please use the [**Report Issue** portal functionality]({%slug fj-report-issue%}) to report the case to the core Fiddler team.

+## Using DOM Video

+The **Use DOM Video** option (combined with active [**Capture Video** option](#capturing-videos)), changes the video format from pixel-perfect to DOM format.
+The main benefit of the DOM format is that it doesn't require explicit permission from the user.

 ## Capturing Screenshots

-The **Capture screenshots** option allows you to take a screenshot of a user activity that occurred during the capturing process.
+The **Capture screenshots** option allows you to take screenshots of user activity during the capturing process.
 Each screenshot is added to the ongoing recording as a PNG file.
 The user activities that trigger a screenshot are clickable actions (buttons, links), interactions with forms, and so on.
 The option is available for all Chromium-based browsers (Google Chrome, Edge, Brave, etc.) and Firefox.
 Screenshot capturing is currently unavailable for Safari.

 The submitted screenshots are accessible for Fiddler Jam Portal users only.
 A recorded log, exported as a HAR file or opened directly in [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere), won't contain the screenshots.
 By default, the **Capture screenshots** option is enabled.